-Are you wondered to Run SFC /SCANNOW from desktop in Windows 10 directly?
+Are you wondered to Run SFC /SCANNOW from desktop in Windows 11 or 10 directly?
 This built-in command line utility gives you the ability to scan and restore corrupt, faulty Windows system files.
-As using this tool rescue your device from various bugs and problems, you need to access it quite frequently.
+As using this tool rescues your device from various bugs and problems, you need to access it quite frequently.

-Run SFC /SCANNOW from Desktop in Windows 10
+Run SFC /SCANNOW from Desktop in Windows 11 and 10

-Here is how to run SFC /SCANNOW from desktop in Windows 10 –
+Here is how to run SFC /SCANNOW from desktop in Windows 11 or 10 –

 Way – 1